 Figure 1.
-Time series of catch and effort of Korean longline and trawl fisheries in the SIOFA area from 1999 to 2013.
+Time series of catch and effort of bottom longline and trawl fisheries in the SIOFA area from 1999 to 2013.

 2.2.
-Catch by species In terms of annual catches of target and bycatch species, Korean longline and trawl fisheries in the SIOFA area had started to catch the target species from 1999 to 2013.
+Catch by species

+In terms of annual catches of target and bycatch species, the bottom longline and trawl fisheries in the SIOFA area had started to catch the target species from 1999 to 2013.
 Their catch records did not apply an accurate identification by species level during the period of 1999-2003.
 From 2009 to 2011, Korean fishing vessels have caught less than 400 tons each year, and their main species was Patagonian toothfish in SIOFA area.
-The catch was increased up to about 1,000 tons in 2012 and 2013, respectively, due to the increased catch of splendid alfonsino by the trawl fishery (Figure 2).
+The catch was increased up to about 1,000 tons in 2012 and 2013, respectively, due to the increased catch of splendid alfonsino by the trawl fishery (Table 2, Figure 2).

 Table 2.
-Lists of target species by Korean fishing vessels Scientific name Common name FAO 3-alpha code Main target Beryx splendens Splendid alfonsino BYS Main target Dissostichus eleginoides Patagonian toothfish ТОР Main target Pseudopentaceros richardsoni Pelagic armourhead EDR Target Polyprion spp Hapuka HAU
+List of target species by Korean fishing vessels

+Scientific name Common name FAO 3-alpha code Main target Beryx splendens Splendid alfonsino BYS Main target Dissostichus eleginoides Patagonian toothfish TOP Main target Pseudopentaceros richardsoni Pelagic armourhead EDR Target Polyprion spp Hapuka HAU

 Figure 2.
 Time series of catch with target species by Korean fishing vessels in the SIOFA area from 2009 to 2013.

 2.3.
-CPUE by fishery for the target species The variation in the CPUE of Patagonian toothfish by longline fishery had interannual fluctuations with the range of 5-18 kg/100hooks.
+CPUE by fishery for the target species

+The CPUE variation of Patagonian toothfish caught by bottom longline fishery had interannual fluctuations with the range of 5-18 kg/100hooks (Table 3).
 Catch of polyprionidae was low (Figure 2), while their CPUE was high in 2010 (Figure 3).
-CPUE of splendid alfonsino by trawl fishery have largely changed from below 1 ton/hr in 2011-2012 to 3.5 ton/hr in 2013.
+CPUE of splendid alfonsino by trawl fishery have largely changed from below 1 ton/hr in 2011-2012 to 3.2 ton/hr in 2013.
 CPUE of pelagic armourhead maintained relatively low during 2011-2013.